Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 \subsection{Step 3 - Get and visualize the results}

-After creating an object of a selected method, the third step is to extract the results and, if required, present them in a descriptive and visual way.
-For this purpose, the \pkg{innsight} package provides three generic methods \code{get_result()}, \code{plot()} and \code{boxplot()} that either return the results as an \proglang{R} object (such as an \code{array}, \code{torch_tensor} or \code{data.frame}) or create visualizations for individual instances or aggregated results over the whole passed dataset.
-All three generic functions call the respective class methods in the \code{InterpretingMethod} super class, which are inherited by all the interpreting methods from the second step by design, e.g., for a method's result \code{method}, \code{plot(method, ...)} is the same as \code{method$plot(...)}.
+After creating an object of a selected method, in the third step the results can be extracted or, if required, presented in a descriptive and visual way.
+For this purpose, the \pkg{innsight} package provides three generic methods \code{get_result()}, \code{plot()} and \code{plot_global()} that either return the results as an \proglang{R} object (such as \code{array}, \code{torch_tensor} or \code{data.frame}) or create visualizations for individual instances or aggregated results over the whole passed dataset.
+All three generic functions call the respective class methods in the \code{InterpretingMethod} super class, which are inherited by all the interpreting methods from the second step by design.
+For instance, in the bike sharing example from the section's beginning, the plot is generated using \code{plot(res_deepshap)} instead of \code{res_deepshap$plot()}.